 How to pack your hospital bag

 As with all things related to pregnancy and babies, advice on what to pack in your hospital bag can be overwhelming.
 The internet offers countless pregnancy hospital bag checklists and you are pretty much guaranteed to overpack for baby’s very first journey.
 We encourage you to enjoy this final milestone of getting ready for baby’s arrival rather than feeling stressed and worried about forgetting an important item.
-As long as you have your hospital notes and something comfortable to wear during labour, you will be fine.
+As long as you have something comfortable to wear during labour as well as your pregnancy notes you’ll be fine.
+Some hospitals now save your notes digitally, meaning you might not even need to worry about bringing a file.
 Your partner can always nip out and get any forgotten items once baby has arrived.
 The truth is that you will be so busy during labour, you might forget about that playlist you had lovingly put together or that lip balm you thought was so important.

 Some families prefer having separate bags to make finding specific items as easy as possible.
 These might be individual bags for baby and mum or for during and after labour.
 Consider that you might not be able to unpack yourself, so getting your partner involved in the packing process can help make things easier on the big day.